raprasad/scdiet.org/README.md

 Archive of the original SCDiet.org site created by [Mik Aidt](https://twitter.com/mikaidt) and [Mike Simons](http://www.glassbird.com/)

-Created to help people using Elaine Gottschall's version of the Specific Carbohydrate Diet (SCD), from 1996 through September 2016, this site lived at ```www.scdiet.org```.
+From 1996 through September 2016, this site lived at ```www.scdiet.org```.
+It was created to help people use the Specific Carbohydrate Diet (SCD) as described in Elaine Gottschall's book Breaking the Vicious Cycle.

 As described in the site's footer: